Love in Excess; or, The Fatal Enquiry

-Love in Excess (1719–1720) is Eliza Haywood's best known novel.
+Love in Excess (1719–20) is Eliza Haywood's best known novel.
 It details the amorous escapades of Count D'Elmont, a rake who becomes reformed over the course of the novel.
 Love in Excess was a huge bestseller in its time, going through multiple reissues in the four years following its initial publication.
 It was once compared in terms of book sales with Gulliver's Travels and Robinson Crusoe.
 This information was later shown to be incorrect; the novel selling only about 6000 copies over 23 years.

 Summary

-The first part of the novel details the rivalry between Alovisa and Amena, two upper-class young women, for the Counnt D'Elmont's attentions.
+The first part of the novel details the rivalry between Alovisa and Amena, two upper-class young women, for the Count D'Elmont's attention.
 The narrator mentions the "custom which forbids women to make a declaration of their thoughts."
 This is important to both the plot and the theme of the novel.
 Alovisa writes an unsigned letter to D'Elmont.
 This inadvertently leads D'Elmont to court Amena instead.
 Amena's father refuses to allow his daughter to continue meeting with D'Elmont without a proposal of marriage.
 During one of their secret meetings, the pair are compromised by the intervention of Alovisa's servant, Charlo, who awakens Amena's household.
 Alovisa feigns desire to help the pair by allowing them to meet in her apartment; however, Alovisa colludes with Amena's father to ship Amena off to a convent in the countryside.
 D'Elmont, in the meanwhile, has left to receive his brother, Chevalier Brillian.
-During the course of their conversation, it is revealed that the Chevalier has fallen in love with Alovisa's sister Ansellina (who resides in Amien).
+During the course of their conversation, it is revealed that the Chevalier has fallen in love with Alovisa's sister Ansellina (who resides in Amiens).

 Part the Second deals with D'Elmont's falling in "true" love with Melliora, a girl entrusted in his care.
 At the first sight of "the matchless Melliora", his "impregnable" heart "surrendered".
 The Baron D'Espernay, a close friend of D'Elmont, helps him plot to seduce Melliora—in part because he desires Alovisa for himself.
 D'Espernay plans a ball, during which D'Elmont is arranged to have access to Melliora, but Melantha, D'Espernay's sister, is enamored with D'Elmont and takes Melliora's room.
 When D'Elmont enters what he thinks is Melliora's chamber, he instead ravishes the too-willing Melantha.
 Alovisa, certain that D'Espernay can help her discover the identity of her husband's lover, agrees to trade sexual favors for this knowledge.
 In the chaos of the evening, Alovisa ends up running into D'Elmont's sword.